 Lentil soup is the quintessential plant-based-yet-normal soup.
 All types of eaters will like it, and meat is not missed because it’s comforting, hearty, flavorful and protein-y from the lentils.

-Most all lentil soup recipes are about the same.
 I didn’t base this one off any other lentil soup recipe, I just made a very vegetable-heavy lentil soup and used lots of herbs that are both yummy and beneficial for your health.
 (Did you know thyme boosts your immune system and is helpful for curing respiratory infections?)

 The garlic and onion in this soup are particularly good for cold and flu season.
 Eat up!